Wow, the first Iron Man. It’s been a while.

-Stark remains by far the series’ most interesting character, and continues to stand out in crossover movies.
-In Iron Man, he grapples with the complex ethics implicit in being an arms dealer, and he continues to over the course of the series with newer wrinkles involved.
+Stark remains by far the series’ most interesting character, and he continues to stand out in crossover movies.
+In Iron Man, he grapples with the complex ethics implicit in being an arms dealer, something he continues to do over the course of the series with newer wrinkles involved.
 What’s the point of disarmament or limiting the spread of a weapon when other manufacturers are working toward the same technology, which other dealers will sell indiscriminately anyway, as in Iron Man 2?
 What happens when a new, unforeseen threat needs to be dealt with, as in The Avengers?
 After a brief detour exploring Stark’s alcoholism and post-traumatic stress in Iron Man 3, what happens when a weapon has a consciousness, as in The Avengers: Age of Ultron?

 In Captain America: Civil War, he’s faced with a much more far out question — what even is a weapon?
 He begins to view his allies, exceptional individuals gathered to protect the world, as potential threats to it and ends up throwing half of them in international prison.
-Any one of these stories has several allegories in real-life negotiations.
+Any one of these stories has several parallels in real-life negotiations.

 Iron Man, in turn, remains arguably the series’ best film.
 A lot of people like Captain America: The Winter Soldier, but I thought it was just OK.
 The Avengers deserves some mention, as does Guardians of the Galaxy and the criminally underrated Incredible Hulk.
 But certainly none of the other Phase 1 origin stories can beat Iron Man on its own terms.